Teresa A. Sullivan

 Teresa Ann "Terry" Sullivan (born July 9, 1949) is an American sociologist.
-She previously served as interim provost of Michigan State University from 2019 to 2020, the 8th president of the University of Virginia from 2010 to 2018, and provost of the University of Michigan from 2006 to 2010.
+She served as interim provost of Michigan State University from 2019 to 2020, as the 8th president of the University of Virginia from 2010 to 2018, and as provost of the University of Michigan from 2006 to 2010.

-Early life
+Early life and education

 Sullivan was born on July 9, 1949.
 In 1970, she received her undergraduate degree from Michigan State University's James Madison College.
 She was asked to work as an intern in the office of president Clifton R. Wharton Jr.

 She continued graduate work, completing her Ph.D. at the University of Chicago in 1975.

 Career

+Academic research

 Sullivan joined the faculty of the University of Texas as an instructor in sociology.
 At Texas, she advanced to hold a variety of academic and administrative posts, including the chair of the sociology department, vice provost, and vice president and dean of graduate studies.
 She was also inducted into Omicron Delta Kappa as a faculty/staff initiate in 1982.
 She later moved to the University of Michigan, where she served as the Provost and Executive Vice President for Academic Affairs.

 Sullivan has written or co-written six books and over 80 scholarly articles in sociology.
 In 1978, Sullivan authored Marginal Workers, Marginal Jobs: The Underutilization of American of Workers.
 In 1983, Sullivan co-authored The Dilemma of American Immigration: Beyond the Golden Door with Pastora San Juan Cafferty, Barry R. Chiswick and Andrew M. Greeley.
 In 1990, she co-authored The Social Organization of Work with Randy Hodson, which was described as a "pathbreaking textbook in the sociology of work" by Daniel B. Cornfield.
 In 2020, Sullivan published Census 2020: Understanding the Issues, a textbook that covers the historical, logistical, and legal aspects of the United States Census.

 She is an elected Fellow of the American Academy of Arts & Sciences.